GRCDEV/ArduSim/help/deployment.md

 # Deployment on real devices - Raspberry Pi 3 B+

 The first deployment of a protocol requieres to configure hardware and software of one or more real multicopters.
-On later deployments, it will be enough to copy some files to the Raspberry Pi as detailed in [this link](setup.md#markdown-header-23-copy-necessary-files).
+On later deployments, it will be enough to copy some files to the Raspberry Pi as detailed in [this link](setup.md).

-You are supposed to previously own a Pixhawk controlled multicopter, and a Raspberry Pi 3 B+ with Raspbian OS attached to it.
+You are supposed to previously own a Pixhawk controlled multicopter, and a Raspberry Pi 3 B+ with Raspbian OS to be attached to it.

 ## Table of contents